nextcloud/news/README.md

     7.1.1

-Then edit the **appinfo/info.xml** and increase the number on the farthest left in the version field by 1, e.g.:
+Then edit the **appinfo/info.xml** and increase the number on the farthest right in the version field by 1, e.g.:

 ```xml
 <?xml version="1.0"?>